sibiraj-s/action-eslint/README.md

 ## Known Issues

-- Yarn 2+ is not supported
+- When using `package-manager: 'yarn'`, ensure you're using Yarn 1.x or Yarn 3+ with the modern `yarn exec` command.
+Yarn 2 (Berry) without proper exec setup may not work as expected.

 ## Debugging